-On the synoptic scale (several days - a couple of weeks), mostly westerly wind pulses 246 occurred in 2009 except a period in the first half of July with a relatively strong wind pulse 247 from the south-southeast (see time series of wind stress vectors in Fig. 2).
-In 2010, moderate 248 249 winds from the southwest were prevailing in the first half of July while several wind pulses from the east, northeast and south occurred during the rest of the study period.
-Typical for 250 251 2011 was a consecutive appearance of relatively strong wind pulses from southwest and eastnortheast.
-In 2012, westerly winds clearly prevailed with only two short periods when the 252 253 wind pulses from the east (early July) and northeast (second half of August) occurred.
+On the synoptic scale (several days - a couple of weeks), mostly westerly wind pulses occurred in 2009 except a period in the first half of July with a relatively strong wind pulse from south-southeast (Fig. 2).
+In 2010, moderate winds from southwest were prevailing in the first half of July while several wind pulses from east, northeast and south occurred during the rest of the study period.
+Typical for 2011 was consecutive appearance of relatively strong wind pulses from southwest and from east and

+15 northeast.
+In 2012, westerly winds clearly prevailed with only two short periods when wind pulses from east (early July) and northeast (second half of August) occurred.

 In general, as described by Kikas and Lips (2015) based on Ferrybox data, the surface layer temperature was clearly higher in 2010 and 2011 than in 2009 and 2012.
-The surface layer salinity was the highest at the beginning of the study period in 2011; the less saline water occupied the central gulf in 2009 and the second half of summer in 2010 and 2011 while the surface layer salinity staid relatively high in July-August 2012.
+The surface layer salinity was the highest in the beginning of the study period in 2011; the less saline water occupied the central gulf in 2009 and in the second half of summer in 2010 and 2011 while the